RosarioB/account_abstraction_alchemy/README.md

 Then test the execution of the user operation by executing (count should be 1):

-`npx hardhat run scripts/testSmartAccount.js` remember to update the `ACCOUNT_ADDRESS` with the output of the previous run in `Sender address`.
+`npx hardhat run scripts/testSmartAccount.js` remember to update the `ACCOUNT_ADDRESS` (i.e. the smart account) with the output of the previous run in `Sender address`.

 Then to run subsequent user operations run: